- Launch Date To be determined

 - TargetOuter Solar System

-The proposed Europa Clipper mission would place a spacecraft in orbit around Jupiter in order to perform a detailed investigation of the giant planet’s moon Europa.
-Europa shows strong evidence for an ocean of liquid water beneath its icy crust and some astrobiologists believe that it could host conditions favourable for life.
-The mission would send a highly capable, radiation-tolerant spacecraft into a long, looping orbit around Jupiter to perform repeated close flybys of Europa.
+The Europa Clipper mission will place a spacecraft in orbit around Jupiter in order to perform a detailed investigation of the giant planet’s moon Europa.
+Europa shows strong evidence for an ocean of liquid water beneath its icy crust and some astrobiologists believe that it could host conditions favorable for life.
+The mission will send a highly capable, radiation-tolerant spacecraft into a long, looping orbit around Jupiter to perform repeated close flybys of Europa.

-NASA has selected nine science instruments for a future mission to Europa.
+NASA has selected nine science instruments for a the Europa Clipper mission.
 The selected payload includes cameras and spectrometers to produce high-resolution images of Europa’s surface and determine its composition.